 Improvements are being made in the demographics of our Faculty constituency.
-We hope that with a fine-tuned plan of action, we can continue to eliminate the various underutilizations in our Faculty ranks by next year's reporting.
+We hope that with a fine tuned plan of action, we can continue to reduce the various underutilizations in our Faculty ranks by next year's reporting.
+Expansion in the History/Philosophy department and 3 active searches in the Mathematics and Computer Studies department may yield positive improvements in York College's utilization figures.